jamieadams-nerd/ha-security/tmp-talk/README.md

 ### Cleanup and retention controls
 Relevant controls: SI, AU, DM

-* SI-12 Information Management and Retention - systemd-tmpfiles enforces defined retention limits for temporary data.
+* SI-12 Information Management and Retention - `systemd-tmpfiles` enforces defined retention limits for temporary data.
 Files are removed based on age rather than relying on user behavior or reboot cycles.
+See my [system-tmpfiles cleanup](security.conf) example configuration to assist with this.

 * AU-11 Audit Record Retention (indirect support) - Temporary directories are prevented from becoming unofficial audit or log repositories, preserving the integrity of defined audit retention policies.